 Global remittance, sending money, and foreign exchange amount to a trillion dollar industry.
 Many individuals use companies such as Western Union, MoneyGram, and PayPal, but these companies don’t offer the best quotes and lowest fees.
 (See my post, “Cheapest Way to Send Money.”)
 I use, promote, and attract affiliate commissions from TransferWise.
 Also, I recommend Remitly for remittance activities.

-Other profitable programs relate to credit cards, robo-advisers, and investment brokerages.
+Other profitable programs include credit card, robo-adviser, and investment brokerage services.

-I don’t waste my time actively promoting WordPress hosting services anymore.
+I don’t waste my time actively promoting WordPress hosting services.
 The market is saturated and engulfed by hundreds of providers and thousands of affiliates.
-Additionally, I stay away from promoting themes because users can access thousands of fantastic free themes.
+Additionally, I stay away from promoting WordPress themes because users can access thousands of fantastic free themes.
 I’m making money for a couple of premium WordPress plugin providers—Thrive Themes and Elegant Themes.

-Elegant Themes recently enhanced the marketability of their site.
+Elegant Themes recently redid their site, which now looks much better and more marketable.
 Their Divi theme and plugins are very popular with WordPress users.
 Secondly, their opt-in form plugin—Bloom—is a close rival to Thrive Leads of Thrive Themes.
 In fact, I recently started using Bloom and love the product.

 Bonus Insight: Lead Programs

 Most affiliate programs require you to convert a sale to generate a commission.
 However, lead programs require you to get someone to sign up to earn.
-Since it’s easier to get people to sign up compared to getting them to buy something, payouts tend to range and might not be as appetizing.
+Since it’s easier to get people to sign up than to buy something, payouts range and might not be as appetizing.
 For example, Grammarly offers $0.20 per lead while Pluralsight offers fifteen dollars.

-I like lead programs a lot because they help me to earn an extra $150 to $200 a month for not doing much work or convincing.
+I like lead programs because they help me to earn an extra $100 to $200 a month for not doing much work or convincing.
 Moreover, lead programs usually offer a sales commission structure on top of their lead base.
 Therefore, commissions can be made in two ways.
 Sweet!